anu0012/devtales.github.io/aboutme.md

 subtitle: why would you want to work with me?
 ---

 My name is Anurag.
 I have 3+ years of experience as a Full Stack Data Scientist.
-I've worked upon multiple end to end ML models and deployed them to production.
-Apart from ML, I've also worked on web developement.
+I've worked on multiple end-to-end ML models and deployed them to production.
+Apart from ML, I've also worked on web development.
 My tech stack includes:

 - Python
 - Flask